maciur/TrafficComet.Splunk/README.md

 Create a new 3 indexes in Splunk:
   - Root index - index should have same name like value in Splunk.Collectors.Http.Index property from config file,
   - Second index for requests logs - {index-root-name}-{value from RequestsIndexPrefix from config file}
-  - Third index for responses logs - {index-root-name}-{value from ResponseIndexPrefix from config file}
+  - Third index for responses logs - {index-root-name}-{value from ResponsesIndexPrefix from config file}

 ### HEC
 Create and configure HEC in Splunk https://docs.splunk.com/Documentation/Splunk/7.2.3/Data/UsetheHTTPEventCollector